Teoroo-CMC/GroPoB/README.md

 ## Prerequisites

-This tutorial assumes that the user is familiar with python (jupyter notebook) and MD simulations using GROMACS.
-The prequisites for running the jupyter notebook are:
+This tutorial assumes the user is familiar with Python (jupyter notebook) and MD simulations using GROMACS.
+The prerequisites for running the jupyter notebook are:

 * [**GROMACS**](https://www.gromacs.org/)
 * [*ambertools*](https://ambermd.org/AmberTools.php)
+  	* antechamber
+  	* prepgen
+  	* tleap
 * [**ACPYPE**](https://pypi.org/project/acpype/)
 * **Python packages**
     * jupyter